jorzel/hashnode/cliu7qr0y00050amgbw6ggs03.md

 4. Separate concerns with a blank line: For complex commits that address multiple concerns or changes, it is beneficial to separate them with a blank line in the commit message.

-Here is [an article](https://cbea.ms/git-commit/) that provides even more rules to take into account when writing commits.
+Here is [the article](https://cbea.ms/git-commit/) that provides even more rules to take into account when writing commits.
 It's important to establish and follow conventions that are agreed upon within your team or organization.

 ### Service instrumentation